List of governors of Kentucky

-The governor of the Commonwealth of Kentucky is the head of government of Kentucky, and serves as commander-in-chief of the state's military forces.
+The governor of the Commonwealth of Kentucky is the head of government of Kentucky and serves as commander-in-chief of the state's military forces.
 The governor has a duty to enforce state laws; the power to either approve or veto bills passed by the Kentucky General Assembly; the power to convene the legislature; and the power to grant pardons, except in cases of treason and impeachment.
 The governor is also empowered to reorganize the state government or reduce it in size.
 Historically, the office has been regarded as one of the most powerful executive positions in the United States.

 Fifty-nine individuals have held the office of governor.
 Prior to a 1992 amendment to the state's constitution, the governor was prohibited from succeeding himself or herself in office, though four men (Isaac Shelby, John L. Helm, James B. McCreary and Happy Chandler) served multiple non-consecutive terms.
 Paul E. Patton, the first Kentucky governor eligible for a second consecutive term under the amendment, won his reelection bid in 1999.
 James Garrard succeeded himself in 1800, before the constitutional provision existed.
 Garrard is also the longest serving governor, serving for a total period of eight years and 90 days.
+In 2023 Democrat Andy Beshear became the 3rd incumbent governor in Kentucky history to be reelected to a second consecutive term.

 William Goebel, who was elected to the office in the disputed election of 1899, remains the only governor of any U.S. state to die from assassination while in office.
 Goebel is also the shortest serving governor, serving for a period of only three days.
 Martha Layne Collins, who held the office from 1983 to 1987, was the first woman to serve as governor and was only the third woman to serve as governor of any U.S. state who was not the wife or widow of a previous governor.
 The 63rd and current Kentucky governor is Democrat Andy Beshear, who took office on December 10, 2019.